GrigorisLionis/foodprices/README.md

 return value is a data.frame with the requested info

 ### ToDo
-* have to check
-* dates from html files
 * incorporate more correctness tests (date from xls file, date from link, date from file name should match)
 * retain all data of xls-pdf files.
 * translate to english